ChrisPytel/lighthouse-web-notes/README.md

 # Chris's Lighthouse Dev Notes

-<i>Dev Notes V2, ported over previous notes doc and added up to weeks 2 and 3 content</i>
+<i>"LHL Notes Doc V3 - Fleshed out notes on Week 2 and 3 content"</i>

 ### Summary
 This repository contains all of my notes taken by [Chris](https://github.com/ChrisPytel) that I've compiled for the Lighthouse Labs Web Development Bootcamp. https://www.markdownguide.org/basic-syntax/

-# Table of Contents for javascript
+# Table of Contents for Module 1 - Javascript

   * [Variables and Datatype Properties](#variables)
   * [Strings](#strings)
   * [Numbers and Operators](#numbers-and-operators)